junglesta/wherenodoctor/chapters/04-how-to-take-care-of-a-sick-person.md

 ---
 layout: page
-title:  "how to take care of a sick person"
+title:  "sick person: how to take care"
 permalink: /04/
+index: true
 ---

 Sickness weakens the body.
 To gain strength and get well quickly, special care is needed.